maandrews/Data-Science-And-Applied-Machine-Learning/README.md

 like that, as playing with the data was the more interesting part.
 There were also a lot of missing entires in the data, so filling in zipcodes/city based on latitude and longitude coordinates was necessary, for example.

+Even though I didn't do any optimization, the final predictions of the Log price are fairly decent, an RMSE of 0.4.

 Taxi_Predict